jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 To run the example, there are few more configuration details we need to cover.

-While it is possible to run this example using an VMware GemFire client/server topology, we keep things simple by running the example using a single Spring Boot application class, namely the `BootGeodeAsyncInlineCachingClientApplication` along with a peer cache
+While it is possible to run this example using an [vmware-gemfire-name] client/server topology, we keep things simple by running the example using a single Spring Boot application class, namely the `BootGeodeAsyncInlineCachingClientApplication` along with a peer cache